FoundOPS/html5/README.md

 This is the FoundOPS javascript application.
 The primary framework is Angular, the reason it is called foundOPS ng.

-[Annotation](https://developers.google.com/closure/compiler/docs/js-for-compiler) All javascript MUST BE annotated for the Google Closure Compiler.

 TESTING IS ALSO IMPORTANT.
 TEST INFO HERE.

 ## Frameworks